Nikki Haley rises in New Hampshire

 “I think at some point they need to show either through data or, you know, conversations with folks like you, ‘Here’s where we’re going next and here’s how we’re going to do it,’” Rath said.

-Haley’s campaign sees the next phase of the race as a probable two-person match in South Carolina between her and Trump.
+Haley’s campaign sees the next phase of the race as a probable two-person match-up in South Carolina between her and Trump.

 The other question, Carney notes, is about the donors — particularly how long they’ll be able to stay in and support her beyond the early caucuses and primaries.